wwarthen/RomWBW/Source/Doc/UserGuide.md

 | `IDE0:`  | First slice of disk in IDE0  |
 | `IDE0:3` | Fourth slice of disk in IDE0 |

-So, if I wanted to use drive letter L: to refer to the fourth slice of IDE0, I could use the command `ASSIGN L:=IDE0:3`.
+So, if you wanted to use drive letter L: to refer to the fourth slice of IDE0, you could use the command `ASSIGN L:=IDE0:3`.
 There are a couple of rules to be aware of when assigning drive letters.
-First, you may only refer to a specific device/slice with one drive letter.
+First, you may only refer to a specific device/slice with one drive letter at a time.
 Said another way, you cannot have multiple drive letters referring to a the same device/slice at the same time.
 Second, there must always be a drive assigned to A:.
 Any attempt to violate these rules will be blocked by the `ASSIGN` command.

-In case this wasn't already clear, you **cannot** refer directly to slices using CP/M.  CP/M only understands the drive letters, so to access a given slice, you must assign a drive letter to it first.
+In case this wasn't already clear, you **cannot** refer directly to slices using CP/M.  CP/M only understands drive letters, so to access a given slice, you must assign a drive letter to it first.

-You may be familiar with the concept of partitioning a hard disk.
-The operating systems provided with RomWBW do not understand partitioning at all.
-However, RomWBW does utilize a partition on your hard disks to contain all of the CP/M slices.
-The operating systems are unaware of this.
-It is critical to understand that slizes live within the RomWBW partition.
-There is only one RomWBW partition on a disk while there are typically many slices within that partition.

-RomWBW slices are not individually allocated.
-They are simply buckets of space existing within the RomWBW partition.
-The number of slices available on a RomWBW disk is simply the number of 8MB chunks of space that will fit in the RomWBW partition.
-You can refer to any of the slices by assigning a drive letter as previously discussed.
-RomWBW will not check to see if there is anything else on the hard disk in the slice you are referring to.
-If you attempt to refer to a slice that would be beyond the end of the RomWBW partition, you will get an error message when using `ASSIGN`, so you will know if you make a mistake.
-There is no tracking of your use of slices -- you will need to keep track of your use of slices yourself.

 While it may be obvious, you cannot use slices on any media less than 8MB in size.
 Specifically, you cannot slice RAM disks, ROM